rdfostrich/article-jws2018-ostrich/content/evaluation.md

 In [](#problem-statement), we introduced four hypothesis, which we will validate in this section based on our experimental results.
 We will only consider the comparison between OSTRICH and HDT-based approaches, as OSTRICH outperforms the Jena-based approaches for all cases in terms of lookup times.
-These validations were done using R, for which the source code can be found at TODO.
+These validations were done using R, for which the source code can be found on [GitHub](https://github.com/rdfostrich/ostrich-bear-results/).

-{:.todo}
-Add source code link

 For our [first hypothesis](#hypothesis-qualitative-querying), we expect OSTRICH lookup times remain independent of version for VM and DM queries.
 We validate this hypothesis by building a linear model with as reponse the lookup time,